Role of Field Staff

 Having a common language based on Transactional Analysis helps field staff accurately record and report student behaviors and concerns.
 Field staff record their student observations throughout the week and share them with therapists.
 Field staff can be in contact with therapists daily if necessary.

-Field staff see firsthand, day in and day out, how the student is progressing at internalizing his therapy.
+Day in and day out, field staff see firsthand how the student is progressing at internalizing his therapy.
 Students may be able to “fake” improvement temporarily.
-But field staff working daily with a troubled teen are often the first to spot disingenuous behaviors.
+But field staff working daily with a troubled teen are often the first to spot insincere behaviors.

 Most RedCliff field staff are college graduates who have been part of our team for more than a year.